-The Proposed Project would not result in significant adverse impacts due to indirect business displacement.
-While the Proposed Project would introduce new residential, commercial office, and museum space uses, the study area already has well-established residential and commercial office markets, and commercial rents (retail and office) are already influenced by the presence of the existing South Street Seaport Museum and other study area attractions.
-The Proposed Project would not add to the concentration of a particular sector of the local economy enough to alter or accelerate an ongoing trend or to alter existing patterns.
-The Proposed Project would not directly or indirectly displace residents or businesses that directly support businesses in the study area or bring people to the area that form a customer base for local businesses.
-Rather, the Proposed Project would introduce new residents and workers who would grow the customer base for local businesses, and would maintain and grow the existing South Street Seaport Museum use, which attracts visitors to the study area who form a customer base for local businesses.
+A preliminary assessment finds that the previously proposed project would not result in significant adverse impacts due to indirect business displacement.
+While the previously proposed project would introduce large residential, commercial office, and museum space increments, the study area already has well-established residential and commercial office markets, and commercial rents (retail and office) are already influenced by the presence of the existing South Street Seaport Museum and other study area attractions.
+The previously proposed project would not add to the concentration of a particular sector of the local economy enough to alter or accelerate an ongoing trend or to alter existing patterns.
+The previously proposed project would not directly or indirectly displace residents or businesses that directly support businesses in the study area or bring people to the area that form a customer base for local businesses.
+Rather, the previously proposed project would introduce new residents and workers who would grow the customer base for local businesses, and would maintain and grow the existing South Street Seaport Museum use, which attracts visitors to the study area who form a customer base for local businesses.